Not better than a pimp…

 My mother died suddenly on June 30th, and although expected since childhood because of her substance abuse, it was shocking when it actually happened, and I was quite out of it for a while.
 But work has always helped me, so I concentrated on the upcoming journey.
 My mother was a journalist, so I pretended that we now worked together, and I constantly talked to her.

-As mentioned before I worked in a graveyard in 1986, so when problems occured with my mother´s ashes, I didn´t hesitate to pick her up at a crematorium (in a forest, that was creepy!) and spread the ashes myself.
+I worked in a graveyard in 1986, so when problems occurred with my mother´s ashes, I didn´t hesitate to pick her up at a crematorium (in a forest – that was creepy!) and spread the ashes myself.
 The wind twisted and turned while I was doing it, so I came away from that experience with ashes actually all over me.

 I came to the US with a Letter of Recommendation from RFSL, the gay movement in Sweden, and names of people I had been told to contact.

-I had already made contact with Missionaries of Charity that had a hospice in Greenwich Village for people with AIDS, Gift of Love, and Bailey House that helped people with AIDS in low income – they still do.
-I hade also contacted Hale House in Harlem, because I really wanted to meet Mother Hale, who took in babies with AIDS.
+I had already made contact with Missionaries of Charity that had a hospice in Greenwich Village for people with AIDS, Gift of Love, and Bailey House that helped people with AIDS on low income – they still do.
+I had also contacted Hale House in Harlem, because I really wanted to meet Mother Hale, who took in babies with AIDS.

 Meeting Mother Hale, or Clara McBride Hale, was very nice.
 She was rather old then, born 1905, and she did not say much, but I was happy to have met this good person, who took in more than 1000 children until her health declined.
 Unwanted children, crack babies, children with HIV/AIDS.
 When praised, even by President Reagan, she said that she just loved children.

 I was shown the day care center, and she told me that they did not test the children for HIV, they just assumed that they had the virus, because their parents were either sick or dead.